daniel-gawron/coffee-db-migrate/README.md

 ##Migrate

-Abstract migration framework for node (in coffeescript).
+Abstract migration framework for node (in coffeescript) which store migration steps in db.

 ###Origin

-This project is based on [node-migrate](https://github.com/visionmedia/node-migrate).
+This project is based on [cofee-migrate](https://github.com/winton/coffee-migrate).

-The main difference: it generates migrations written in Coffeescript.
+The main difference:
+	it stores migrated files titles in db

 ###Usage